Family Educational Rights and Privacy Act (FERPA)

 was obtained when the person was no longer a student (alumni records)

-and does not relate to the person as a student.
+that does not relate to the person as a student.

 ACCESS TO STUDENT